Windows Installation

 -

-package for your architecture and save it to your preferred directory (e.g.,~/Downloads
+Download the Linux installer from here and save it to your preferred directory (e.g.,

 .deb